Door Hinge Knowledge Hub by Watersonusa

 Antimicrobial Door Hardware in Healthcare: What Architects Need to Know

 Antimicrobial door hardware is now a real specification category, not a pandemic-era experiment.
 Silver-ion coatings achieve 99.99% bacterial reduction under ISO 22196, copper alloys are the only solid metal with EPA-registered public health claims, and the global antimicrobial coatings market is projected to grow from $4.7 billion (2025) to $15.9 billion by 2035 at a 12.9% CAGR — healthcare is the dominant driver.
-But here is the gap architects should know about: every major manufacturer offers antimicrobial levers, pulls, and push plates, yet no one currently offers antimicrobial hinges.
-This article maps what exists today, what is missing, and what is coming.
+But specifying antimicrobial hardware is not a simple technology checkbox: it is a procurement decision that intersects infection control goals, material durability, and facility cleaning protocols.
+And here is the market gap architects should know about: every major manufacturer offers antimicrobial levers, pulls, and push plates, yet no one currently offers antimicrobial hinges.
+This article provides an evaluation framework for what exists today, what is technically missing, and what that gap means for procurement.

 The Technology Landscape: Three Proven Approaches